Bushveld Hunting

 The rooms are sumptuous and stylish, with deep soaking bath tubs and elegant furnishings.
 Some rooms even have small private patios.
 This camp is ideal if you have observers or family members joining you on your hunt, as a fair amount of entertainment facilities are available for guests - even pampering spa treatments.

-The central areas are spacious and welcoming, consisting of a lounge, games room, dining area as well as a veranda overlooking an infinity swimming pool.
+The central areas are spacious and welcoming, consisting of a lounge, games room, dining area, and a veranda overlooking an infinity swimming pool.
 A bar where late afternoon drinks can be enjoyed also offers a pool table where guests can relax after a hard day's hunting.
 Guests can also enjoy game drives and bush walks in the reserve.

 Trophy Animals available in the Bushveld